piecioshka/move-master/README.md

 In settings:

- - `object` - HTMLElement which will be moved
+ - `target` - HTMLElement which will be moved
  - `parent` - HTMLElement of parent element, which will be calculate position.
 Default `document.body`.
  - `hook` - HTMLElement of another element near moved object.
 Default `null`.

-## Restrictions

-Tested only under newest Chrome, Safari, Firefox.

 ## License